youngkimi/multi-thread-exercise/README.md

 ## Multithreading Exercise

-Our goal of this exercise is to create a real-time chat program using TCP(or UDP).
+Our goal of this exercise is to create a matrics

 ### 1. Simple Counter